How to import and organize your customer list

 Custom fields enable powerful personalization.
 You can reference fields in your emails: “Happy birthday, Sarah!” or “You’ve been with us since 2019.”

-Inactive subscribers: Haven’t opened anything in 120+ days.
+Inactive subscribers: People who haven’t engaged in a while.
 Target them with win-back campaigns.

-VIP customers: Your best customers based on purchase frequency or total spend.
+VIP customers: Your best customers based on how often they buy or how long they’ve been with you.
 Give them exclusive offers and early access.

 Local subscribers: People in specific cities or regions.
 Send them info about local events, store hours, or region-specific offers.